 The in-built dictionary puts the power of Collins English Dictionary (30th Anniversary Edition Tenth edition) and the Oxford Spanish and French Dictionaries in your hands.
 Simply pass the nib across a word and it instantly displays the definition and reads it aloud.
 It is also a scanner for capturing lines of text and uploading to a PC or Mac, making it ideal for students, teachers and professionals to capture essential information.

-Yarra libraries has a Reader Pen available to loan at each of our 5 library branches.
+Yarra libraries has a Reader Pen available to loan for up to 3 weeks at each of our 5 library branches.
+To place a request on one of our pens, click here.

 Developed by Microsoft, and available both on Android & IOS this free app will use the camera on a smartphone to read anything placed in front of it in real-time.